docwho2/java-connect-lex-chatgpt/README.md

 brew install maven
 ```

-To build and deploy, run the following in your shell after you have cloned the repo:
+To build and deploy, run the following in your shell after you have cloned the repo.
+Note: it may be easier to edit the [template.yaml](template.yaml) and change the defaults for the parameteres to
+taste before running the build like the Connect Instance ID, then you won't have to specify the "--parameter-overrides" indicated below.

 ```bash
 java-connect-lex-chatgpt$ ./init.bash